shawnr/practical-javascript/data-types/55-arrays.md

 console.log(dogs[2]); // Prints 'mutt' to the console.
 ```
 As we can see in this example, a list with three items will fill positions `0`, `1`, and `2` in the Array.
 To access any of these positions, we can use the square bracket notation to reference a specific index within the Array: `dogs[1]` to reference `'hound'`, for example.

+It's also possible and common to loop over items in an Array, and there are some built-in tools that make it very convenient to do that in our code.
+We will dig deeper into that in the next section when we talk about loops more generally.

 ## Adding Items to an Array